-Otterbein also offers the Cardinal Plan which allows a student to eat one meal during each dining period the Cardinal’s Nest is open (breakfast, lunch and dinner on weekdays and brunch and dinner on weekends).
+Otterbein’s fourth meal plan, the Cardinal Plan, allows a student to eat one meal during each dining period the Cardinal’s Nest is open (breakfast, lunch and dinner on weekdays and brunch and dinner on weekends).
 This plan allows a student to eat up to 19 meals a week, but requires the student eat during specific meal hours for each meal.
 (For example, to eat breakfast, a student must enter the dining hall from 7:15 a.m. until 10:00 a.m.
 After 10:00 a.m., the breakfast meal will be gone for the day.)
 This plan does not include any Cardinal Dollars and can only be used in the Cardinal’s Nest or the OtterDen for a meal.
 It’s less flexible than the block plans, but offers lots of meals for the student who enjoys a hearty breakfast most days along with lunch and dinner every day.

-Otterbein’s dining service, Bon Appétit, prepares locally-produced, made-from-scratch food for fresh and flavorful meals.
+Otterbein’s dining service, Parkhurst Dining, prepares locally-produced, made-from-scratch food for fresh and flavorful meals.
 You can select from in-season fruits and vegetables; soups, sauces, and salad dressings made from scratch daily; cooked-to-order eggs and omelets for breakfast and a different made-to-order entrée each day for lunch.

 By opting for locally-sourced foods and ingredients, we support the local economy, including Ohio farmers and dairies.
-We purchase fruits, vegetables, cage-free eggs, honey, cheese, free-range chickens, grass-fed beef, and ice cream in central Ohio.
-Even our “Otter Water” is bottled locally!
+We purchase fruits, vegetables, cage-free eggs, honey, cheese, free-range chickens, grass-fed beef, and ice cream all from Ohio producers.

 Room Assignments & Roommates